 10. Inflatable Airplane Travel Bed

-To get toddlers to sleep on flights, we always pack an inflatable airplane travel bed.
+To get toddlers to sleep on flights, I always pack an inflatable airplane travel bed.
 This gives our toddler more space to both play and sleep.
-Not having our toddler on our lap to sleep on long haul flights makes the flight so much better for everyone.
+Not having our toddler sleep on our laps on long haul flights makes the flight so much better for everyone.

 Flying with toddlers can be a challenge so anything to get them sleeping better on a flight is well worth it!